ioneyez/bulk-rr/README.md

    The next form of reference notation uses the asterisk, "*".
 With
    ${*}, all captured values in order of ascending position, delimited by its default delimiter (described below), are placed in the answer.
+   The commercial-at, "@" symbol captures in the same way only in order of descending position.

    Numeric range references, such as ${1-4}, replaces all values captured by those references, in order, delimited by the default